SS Savoia: Empire Arun

-On 25 September 1944, Empire Arun left the Thames Estuary with Convoy FN 1491, which reached the Firth of Forth off Methil in 27 September.
+On 25 September 1944, Empire Arun left the Thames Estuary with Convoy FN 1491, which reached the Firth of Forth off Methil on 27 September.
 On 29 September she reached Loch Ewe.
 Which convoy took her across the North Atlantic is not recorded, but on 12 October she left Halifax with Convoy XB 129A, and then continued unescorted via the Cape Cod Canal.
 She was in New York from 17 October until 12 November, and Boston from 13 to 22 November.
 She left with Convoy BX 134, which reached Halifax on 25 November.
 She left Halifax on 2 December with Convoy SC 162, by which time she was carrying steel and general cargo.
 SC 162 reached Liverpool on 17 December.

 On 29 January 1945, Empire Arun left Liverpool carrying general cargo and explosives.
 She sailed with Convoy ONS 41 to Halifax; then Convoy XB 146 to Boston; and then continued unescorted via the Cape Cod Canal.
 She was in New York from 23 February until 4 March, and then in Hampton Roads off the coast of Virginia on 18–19 March.
 She returned unescorted to Boston, where she joined Convoy BX 152 to Halifax.
 There she joined Convoy SC 171, which was headed for Liverpool.
 She detached from SC 171 to join Convoy BTC 125, which was going from Milford Haven to the Thames Estuary off Southend.
 She arrived off Southend on 14 April.

 On 6 May 1945, Empire Arun left the Thames Estuary with Convoy TBC 150, which reached Milford Haven on 9 May.
 There she joined Convoy MH 108/2, which was headed for the Firth of Clyde.
 She detached for Belfast Lough, where she arrived on 10 May.
 On 12 May she left Belfast Lough with Convoy ONS 50, which reached Halifax on 29 May.
 Germany surrendered on 4 May, so Empire Aruns remaining wartime voyages were all unescorted.
 She reached Pointe-au-Père, Quebec on 29 May; left Montreal on 16 June; and reached Manchester on 1 July.

 On 20 July 1945 Empire Arun left Liverpool.
 She called at Boston on 2 August, and was in Philadelphia from 4 to 17 August.
 She was in Brest, France from 3 to 11 September, and Cardiff from 12 to 13 September.
 She was in Hampton Roads on 14–15 October, and Savannah, Georgia from 17 to 25 October.
 She was in the Firth of Clyde from 11 November to 7 December, and reached Liverpool on 8 December.